 The Grand Canyon south rim is a park of viewpoints, all of which are just a short walk from parking areas or shuttle stops.
 They are all similar as they all look out to the same canyon, but they are also somewhat unique.
 Don't hesitate to pull the car over at any of them - they are all worth seeing.

-There are two primary hiking trails that lead down into the canyon from the south rim, and both are challenging hikes as they have big elevation gains when hiking out.
+There are two primary hiking trails that descend into the canyon from the south rim.
+Both can be challenging hikes as they have big elevation gains when hiking out.
 Most visitors can enjoy the entire south rim without hiking down into the canyon.
-Seeing every viewpoint will require two full days.

 Desert View Watchtower - a beautiful structure designed by architect Mary Colter in 1932.
 The watchtower is located at the furthest east viewpoint on the south rim.
 Visitors can go inside and climb the tower up three levels for an even better view of the surrounding landscape.
 It takes about 40 minutes to drive to the watchtower from the main village.